Modeling echo chambers and polarization dynamics in social networks

-The rich behavior of the model allows us to contrast it with empirical data of polarized debates on social online media.
-We focus on three different data sets collected from Twitter and analyzed in Ref. \cite{Garimella:2018:PDS:3178876.3186139}.
-Each contains a set of tweets on a specific topic of discussion, known to be politically controversial: {guncontrol}, obamacare, and abortion.
+We now contrast the behavior of our model with three different data sets of polarized debates on Twitter, analyzed in Ref. \cite{Garimella:2018:PDS:3178876.3186139}, containing tweets on specific topics of discussion, known to be politically controversial: guncontrol, Obamacare, and abortion.
 The data sets have been built along two main features: i) the political orientation of users and ii) their social interaction network.
-Each user, indeed, is characterized by his/her political leaning on the basis of the content produced, by using a ground truth of political leaning scores of various news organizations (e.g., nytimes.com, foxnews.com)\cite{Bakshy1130}, ranging from very conservative to very liberal.
-Specifically, the political leaning score $x_i \in [-1,+1]$ of user $i$ (equivalent to the opinion variable $x_i$ of agent $i$ in the model) is obtained by considering the set of tweets posted by user $i$ that contain links to news organizations of known political leaning.
+Each user is characterized by his/her political leaning, based on established political leaning scores of various news organizations (e.g., nytimes.com, foxnews.com), ranging from very conservative to very liberal \cite{Bakshy1130}.
+Specifically, the political leaning score $x_i \in [-1,+1]$ of user $i$ (equivalent to $x_i$ in the model) is obtained by considering the set of tweets posted by user $i$ that contain links to news organizations of known political leaning.
 Moreover, for each data set, the social network of interactions among the users is reconstructed, so that there exists a direct link from node $i$ to node $j$ if user $i$ follows user $j$.
-These data sets have been collected and validated in previous works, used to show the presence of political polarization and echo chambers in online social media.
-See SM for further details on the data sets.
+As the data sets confirm the presence of political polarization and echo chambers in online social media we compare them with our model using $r=0.65$, which is close to the empirically measured reciprocity values, see ~\cite{SM} for details on the data.

-The immediate observable -- to determine if the system is in a polarized state -- is the distribution of expressed opinions $P(x)$ \cite{lelkes2016mass}.
-In considered all data sets, $P(x)$ is characterized by a bimodular shape (see Fig.~S1(a) in the SM).
-Note that even though the method used to infer users' opinions can differ (e.g. likes to Facebook pages \cite{del2016spreading}, Twitter hashtags \cite{cota2019quantifying}, upvotes to Youtube videos \cite{BES16} or political leaning of media linked in tweets messages \cite{Garimella:2018:QCS:3178568.3140565}), a similar bimodal shape of the opinion distributions is common in polarized systems, across diverse topics and different online social media platforms.
-For sufficiently large values of $K$ and $\alpha$ the overall qualitative features of the polarized empirical opinion distributions are reproduced by the model (see Fig.~S1(b) in the SM).
+The data on $x_i$ yield the distributions of expressed opinions, $P(x)$, which show a bimodal shape across all three considered data sets (see Fig.~S1(a) in Ref.~\cite{SM}).
+Even though the method used to infer users' opinions can differ (e.g. likes to Facebook pages \cite{del2016spreading}, Twitter hashtags \cite{Cota2019}, upvotes to Youtube videos \cite{BES16} or political leaning of media linked in tweet messages \cite{Garimella:2018:QCS:3178568.3140565}), the shape of the opinion distributions across diverse topics and different online social media platforms looks similar.
+For sufficiently large values of $K$, $\alpha$ and $\beta$ their shapes are qualitatively well reproduced by our model, cf. Ref.~\cite{SM}.